-Now Accepting Applications for the 2022 PbS Barbara Allen-Hagen Award
+Congratulations to the 2022 PbS Barbara Allen-Hagen Award Finalists!

-The 2022 PbS Kids Got Talent Contest is Now Open!
+Congratulations to the 2022 PbS Kids Got Talent Contest Finalists!

 The annual PbS Kids Got Talent Contest was established in 2015 to celebrate and showcase the creative talents of young people in participating correction, detention, assessment and community residential programs.
 This year, PbS received over 55 entries from 63 young people in 22 different facilities—and wow, what an impressive group of applicants!
 After careful review and cons ...

 2022 Reentry Award Winners - Making the Transition as Smooth as Possible

 The 2022 PbS Reentry Award recipients are inherently unique in their respective journeys toward independence, yet fundamentally similar in what they need—the essentials most people take for granted.
 Food and shelter.
 Basic hygiene products.
 Clothes and shoes.
 For those seeking employment, interview attire.
 For future students, day planners and transportation to and from school. ...

 Raising the Bar on Juvenile Reentry: Ways Agency Directors Use Data

 On May 26, 2022, Performance-based Standards (PbS) hosted a webinar featuring a panel of agency directors discussing their experiences, what data lets them know reentry is successful, what information is critical, and more.
 This panel was moderated by Kim Godfrey Lovett, Executive Director of PbS, and Melissa Sickmund, Director of the National Center for Juvenile Justice.

 Raising the Bar on Juvenile Reentry: What Young People Say They Need